friscolt/friscolt.github.io/index.md

 ### Updates

+* I’m excited to share that I’ve started a new position as a **Software and Artificial Intelligence R&D Engineer** at [Telendo](https://telendo.com) 🇫🇷.

 * Feb 16, 2026: We are organizing [LatinX in Computer Vision](https://www.latinxinai.org/cvpr-2026) Workshop at [CVPR](https://cvpr.thecvf.com) 2026 🇺🇸.
 We look forward to seeing you there!

 >> ![ ](/files/cvpr2026a.png)

-* Feb 10, 2026: Happy to give my first talk at my alma mater, [Universidad Politécnica de Puebla](https://www.uppuebla.edu.mx) 🇲🇽 .
+* Feb 10, 2026: I'm happy to give my first talk at my alma mater, [Universidad Politécnica de Puebla](https://www.uppuebla.edu.mx) 🇲🇽 .
 I shared *“X-ray of a Wrong Career”*, a talk more about doubts, failures, and fears than about Artificial Intelligence.

 >> ![ ](/files/uppue26.jpg)